dg1223/laravel-webapp-1/Readme.md

-# Issues with Laravel setup
+# Issues with Laravel setup on Ubuntu

 1. ### Homestead.yaml